hm-lang/core/proposals/README.md

 Functions can do different things based on which arguments are passed in.
-For one function to be an overload of another function, it must be defined in the same file, and it must have different arguments or return values.
+For one function to be an overload of another function, it must be defined in the same file, and it must have different argument names or return values.
+You can also have different argument modifiers (i.e., `;` and `:` are different overloads, as are nullable types, `?`).

 ```
 greetings(String): null